Skip to content

 Release Notes

-Use this page as your guide to stay up-to-date on the latest enhancements and changes, ensuring you can make the most of ClusterControl’s powerful capabilities.
+Use this page as your guide to stay up to date on the latest enhancements and changes, ensuring you can make the most of ClusterControl's powerful capabilities.

 Release cycle

-• ClusterControl has a short release cycle if compared to other software applications (likely a new major release every quarter of the year).
+• ClusterControl has a short release cycle compared to other software applications (likely a new major release every quarter of the year).

 • ClusterControl has to keep up with all the latest changes and modifications introduced by supported database and application vendors.